nikcross/roxy/README.md

 # Roxy - Local Development Proxy

 Roxy is our stand-alone proxy server.
-This tool allows you to use ReSRC when developing: locally (localhost), on intranets or under any other scenario where your images are not publicly available online.
+This tool allows you to use ReSRC when developing: locally (localhost), on intranets or in any other scenario where your images are not publicly available online.

 ## Requirements

 * PHP >= 5.4.0
-* [resrc.js](http://use.resrc.it/0.7) >= 0.7 (If using our responsive image JavaScript library)
+* [resrc.js](http://use.resrc.it/0.9) >= 0.9 (If using our responsive image JavaScript library)

 ## Getting Started